Narfinger/qamster/README.md

 A hamster replacement in Qt or google app engine!

+# Versions:
+- Qt Version (cpp)
+- App Engine v1 (go-appengine)
+- App Engine v2 (rust/backend)

+# Information about the rust
+I rewrote the same thing in rust now with a backend and frontend.
+No web interface.
+This is the most recent work and runs on the custom app engine environment in google app engine (aka docker).
+Some things might not be optimal yet but depending on time I will work on it.

 # Why?
 Well, I tried to add a feature to hamster but this needed to be installed to test it.
 So I thought I could just write it new.
 And as I anyway use Qt it would be nicely integrated in my DE.